microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 #### run_ai_search_query()

-The vector based with query cache notebook uses the `run_ai_search_query()` method to fetch the most relevant previous query and injects it into the prompt.
+The vector based with query cache notebook uses the `run_ai_search_query()` method to fetch the most relevant previous query and injects it into the prompt before the initial LLM call.
 The use of Auto-Function Calling here is avoided to reduce the response time as the cache index will always be used first.

 ## Tips for good Text2SQL performance.